Skip to content

 The first time you run llm-speed bench against the public API in a mode that will upload (i.e. not --no-upload, not --dry-run, not --json, not --strict-anon — strict-anon is implicit consent because it's the most-private option), the CLI prints the consent text and asks [Y/n].
 The choice is saved to ~/.config/llm-speed/consent.json (mode 0600) along with a timestamp, the CLI version, and the trimmed fingerprint_hash.
 Delete that file to revoke.

-Every line of code that touches your data is in this repo:
+Every line of code that handles your data is in the public repo.
+Auditable entry points: